jdavies/TestDrive_1hr/README.md

     ***NOTE:*** *You need a public IP address so that you can SSH into the running instance later in this lab.*

 4. Scroll down to the SSH area of the page.
-Choose the *id_rsa.pub* SSH key that you created earlier in this lab.
+Choose the *oci_testdrive.pub* SSH key that you created earlier in this lab.
 Press the *Create* button to create your instance.

     Launching an instance is simple and intuitive with few options to select.
 The provisioning of the compute instance will complete in less than a minute and the instance state will change from provisioning to running.